Our philosophy and farming practices

 Our gardens are sacred places where we begin the healing that will help end the age of human irresponsibility.

 Instead of pesticides, we use insectary planting, companion planting, and hedgerows to attract beneficials and increase predation of inevitable “pests”.
 We believe in balances.
 Everyone frowns to see an aphid but ladybugs bring us joy.
 The truth is we need both.
-We also use physical barriers such as electric fencing, netting and screens.
-Lastly, we remove “pests” by hand picking.
+We also use physical barriers such as fencing, insect netting and row covers.

 No synthetic fertilizers